 What does the law say about them?

-They are mentioned in the law in Rule XXIII, Book V, of the Omnibus Rules Implementing the Labor Code:
+They are mentioned in the law in Rule XIV, Book V, of the Omnibus Rules Implementing the Labor Code:

 Two things to highlight here:

 - Getting a certificate is a right given by the law.
 Therefore, employers cannot deny the grant of this certificate.